openvinotoolkit/openvino/docs/articles_en/about-openvino.rst

 OpenVINO (Open Visual Inference and Neural network Optimization) is an open-source software toolkit designed to optimize, accelerate, and deploy deep learning models for user applications.
-OpenVINO was developed by Intel to work efficiently on a wide range of Intel hardware platforms, including CPUs (x86 and Arm), GPUs, and NPUs.
+OpenVINO is actively developed by Intel® to work efficiently on a wide range of Intel® hardware platforms, including CPUs (x86 and Arm), GPUs, and NPUs.